nayasis/SimpleLauncher/README.md

 ***Simple Launcher*** is designed to launch all of your application simply and to search easily.

-You could use configurable command (include relative path) so customize your own application launcher regardless of any OS.
+You could use configurable command (include relative path) and parameters.

 ![screenshot](https://github.com/nayasis/simpleLauncher/blob/master/doc/screenshot.jpg?raw=true)